Prompting Basics

 Follow-Up Prompts

-Don't start a new conversation for every task.
+Do not start a fresh conversation for every task.
 Build on previous responses.

 Explain React hooks to a beginner.